skyflaren/lol-meta-health/_site/README.md

 This study looks into the idea of a "meta" and its health in the competitive video game scene of League of Legends.
 More specifically, are the patch updates that Riot Games (the game developer) publishes making the meta healthier?

 Just like how different athletes have different strengths in physical sports, "champions" with unique capabilities have different relative strengths to one another in esports.
-In League of Legends, each player chooses one champion to play, which is often oe of the most influential choices they can make.
-Naturally, players will try to find the best champion at any given time in order to give them the greatest chance to win.
-This leads to a "meta" (or "most efficient tactic available"), which is a term referring to the best options available to a player.
-Our goal with this project was to answer the question of how healthy the meta is, but how does one even define meta health?
+In League of Legends, each player chooses one champion to play, which is often one of the most influential choices they can make.
 In professional play, teams of 5 players each must take turns choosing their champions, where only one team can pick any given champion out of the 165 total available.
 In this process called a "draft", each team can also ban 5 champions, meaning both teams cannot pick them.
 Teams take turns picking and banning, ultimately resulting in 10 unique champions chosen and 10 unique champions banned.

+Naturally, both professional and casual players will try to find the best champion at any given time in order to give them the greatest chance to win.
+This leads to a "meta" (or "most efficient tactic available"), which is a term referring to the best options available to a player.
+Our goal with this project was to answer the question of how healthy the meta is, but how does one even define meta health?

-Thus, we chose to define our statistic as: a healthy meta is one where the largest quantity of characters are seen as strong enough for professinal play.
+Since there are so many champions available, but so few slots for presence in a game, we chose to define our statistic as where: a healthy meta is one where the largest quantity of characters are seen as strong enough for professinal play.
 We can determine this figure by using "meta presence", which represents how often a character appears as either picked and banned.
 More specifically we computed this term by counting every occurance of a character in a given period, then dividing that by the total number of characters picked and banned in that time period.
+Then, we looked at how much of the total presence did the top 50 champions comprise, where lower numbers are healthier.

 So what time period are we using?
 Every year, Riot Games (the game developer) will monitor the relative strength of each character, and tune their abilities to hopefully be more in line with the others, aka keeping the meta healthy.
 To both accomplish their goal of consistent maintenance, but also not change things so fast that players can't keep up, they "patch" the game about once every 2-3 weeks.
 During this time, players adapt and learn the new changes, and try to reestablish what the strongest champion picks are.